Gauge invariant quantum thermodynamics: consequences for the first law: Emergent Thermodynamic Gauge

+which is the usual notion of heat~\cite{Alicki1979,Kieu2004}.
+This functional apparently depends on the time derivative of the density matrix.
+However, due to energy conservation $Q_u=U-W_u$, the~heat defined in (\ref{heatusual}) can be expressed solely by $\rho_t$.

 In fundamental physics, gauge is realized as an action of a gauge group.
-Elements of this group act on variables describing a given theory (potentials), such as the vector potential in electrodynamics.
-In our parallel, the role of the potentials is played by carriers of quantum information, namely, the density matrices $\rho_t$.
-Therefore, emergent gauge transformations need to be represented as (some) unitary matrices $V_t$ acting as follows $\rho_t \mapsto V_t \rho_t V_t^\dagger$.
-The emergent gauge is allowed to be time dependent, the same way as the standard one in field theories depends on space and time.
-As a consequence, the time derivative of the density matrix transforms as $\dot\rho_t \mapsto V_t \dot\rho_t V_t^\dagger+\dot V_t \rho_t V_t^\dagger+V_t \rho_t \dot V_t^\dagger$, again resembling familiar transformation patterns.
+Elements of this group act on variables describing a given theory (potentials).
+In~our parallel, the~role of the potentials is played by the carriers of quantum information, namely, the~density matrix $\rho_t$.
+Therefore, emergent gauge transformations need to be represented as (some) unitary matrices $V_t$ acting as follows

+The emergent gauge is allowed to be time-dependent, the~same way as the standard one in field theories depends on space and time.
+As~a consequence, the~time derivative of the density matrix transforms as